Wrexham, Mold and Connah's Quay Railway: Wrexham, Mold and Connah's Quay Railway

 In the latter half of the decade, the WM&CQR attempted to obtain authorisation for extensions, notably into the Wirral.
 Some very short connections were approved, but the only significant approved line was to run to Whitchurch; this was approved, but the WM&CQR was unable to raise the capital needed to build it.

-However, by the Wrexham, Mold and Connah's Quay Railway Act 1873 (36 & 37 Vict. c. ccxxxii) of 5 August 1873 the WM&CQR leased the Buckley Railway, which it had been working from 1866.
+However, by the Wrexham, Mold, and Connah's Quay Railway Company's Act 1873 (36 & 37 Vict. c. ccxxxii) of 5 August 1873 the WM&CQR leased the Buckley Railway, which it had been working from 1866.